kamalthapa1997/kamalthapa1997/README.md

 <h3 align="center">A passionate Full Stack developer from USA</h3>

 <p align="left"> Hey there! 👋 I started off in high school, diving into the world of science.
-Fast forward to today, and I'm a self-taught tech enthusiast.
-While my official Computer Science journey took a detour, I found my way through a software engineering bootcamp- <a href="https://tripleten.com/">TripleTen</a> , rocking the MERN stack.
+Fast forward to today, and I'm a self-taught tech enthusiast who has journeyed through Computer Science, Information Technology,  <a href="https://tripleten.com/">TripleTen</a>  Software Engineering bootcamp and am now rocking the MERN stack.
 I love coding and problem-solving, and I'm always up for a challenge.

 <p align="left"> 🌟 Current Focus: </br> I am currently spearheading the development of a comprehensive full-stack web application for a renowned beauty store.
 This multifaceted project includes services such as eyebrow threading, henna, and eyelash extensions.
 Leveraging technologies like React, Node.js, Express.js, and MongoDB, I am intricately crafting a digital platform that harmonizes scientific precision with the grace of beauty services.
 The objective is to intricately weave cutting-edge technology into the fabric of the client's brand, creating a sophisticated and scientifically grounded online environment.</p>

 <br/> <br/>  Join me on this digital adventure - I'm all about tech, coffee, and making cool things happen! ☕💻 </p>